-Professor Holland has been a faculty member of the Political Science Department since 2001 and is currently the distance learning instructor for the department.
+Dr. Holland has been a faculty member of the Political Science Department since 2001 and is currently the distance learning instructor for the department.
 In this capacity, Mr. Holland teaches courses to area high school students as well as graduate courses to Columbus.
 His primary areas of instruction include: the American Presidency, American Interest Groups, and State and Local Governments.
 His research interests include the news media, the role of the bureaucracy in policy making, and the agenda setting ability of the presidency.
 Professor Holland has presented his research at several conferences, including the American Political Science Association Annual Meeting, and is a frequent guest commentator regarding presidential elections for National Public Radio.
-He is currently writing his dissertation for the Department of Public Administration and hopes to conclude that work in 2011.

 Chair's Award Recipient for Teaching Excellence (2004)

 Ph.D.
 Candidate The University of Akron

 3700: 100 Government and Politics in the U.S.

 3700: 210 State and Local Government and Politics